TheLastDruid/SmartTask/CONVERSATION_PERSISTENCE_PROGRESS.md

-# SmartTask Conversation Persistence Progress
+# SmartTask Conversation Persistence & UI Enhancement Progress

 ## What Has Been Done